|

 I was also inspired by Doc McStuffins.

-And yes, I was secretly happy the Furby wasn't working; I confess having had thoughts of disassembly the moment after I saw the price tag.
+And yes, I was secretly happy the Furby wasn't working; I confess wondering what was inside the moment after I saw the price tag.

 Don't worry.
 No Furbys were harmed in the making of this blog post.